qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/migration/migration_guide.rst

   You might want to create a backup of your application files first.
 The migration process changes source files in place, modifying your code base.

-* **Configuration(1)**
+* **Configuration**

-  Then, after you have unpacked the new qooxdoo SDK on your system, change references to the framework in your ``config.json`` and possibly in ``generate.py`` to point to the new version (look for "QOOXDOO_PATH").
+  * Then, after you have unpacked the new qooxdoo SDK on your system, change references to it in your ``config.json`` and possibly in ``generate.py`` to point to the new version (look for "QOOXDOO_PATH").
+Make sure that the path ends in the root directory of the SDK (like *.../qooxdoo-%{version}-sdk*).
-* **Configuration(2)**

-  Check the current `release notes <http://qooxdoo.org/about/release_notes/%{version}#tooling>`_ and those of `previous releases <http://qooxdoo.org/about/release_notes>`_ between your current version and %{version} for changes to the generator configuration, as they have to be done by hand.
-Make sure you  apply them to your config.json as far as they affect your particular config file.
-For example, with 0.8.1 the config.json macro ``QOOXDOO_PATH`` does not include the trailing "framework" part anymore, so make sure to add that.
-E.g. if you list the qooxdoo framework Manifest.json explicitly in your config using QOOXDOO_PATH, make sure "/framework" is appended after the macro reference.
+  * Check the current `release notes <http://qooxdoo.org/about/release_notes/%{version}#tooling>`_ and those of `previous releases <http://qooxdoo.org/about/release_notes>`_ between your current version and %{version} for changes to the generator configuration, as they have to be done by hand.
+Make sure you  apply them to your config.json as far as they affect you.
+For example, with 0.8.1 the config.json macro ``QOOXDOO_PATH`` does not include the trailing "framework" part anymore, so make sure to add that in references to the qooxdoo class library.
+E.g. if you list the qooxdoo framework Manifest.json explicitly in your config using QOOXDOO_PATH, it should read *${QOOXDOO_PATH}/framework/Manifest.json*.

   * Alternatively, particularly if you config.json is rather small, create a :ref:`separate gui skeleton <pages/getting_started/helloworld#create_your_application>` elsewhere and copy its config.json over to your application, and port the config settings from your old configuration to this file.
 This might be the simpler approach.